michaelprys/Herbalist/README.md

-# Herbalist - a herbal recipe library.
+# 🍃 Herbalist - a herbal recipe library.

 ## Browse herbal recipes to learn about their effectiveness and positive impact on your body.

 This project is built using the PEVN stack.

-This template should help get you started developing with Vue 3 in Vite.
+The template below should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup